MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/adprep-cmd-line-reference.md

 ## Examples

-The following example prepares a forest for a domain controller that runs Windows Server 2008:
+The following example prepares a forest for a domain controller that runs Windows Server:

     adprep /forestprep

-The following example prepares a domain for a domain controller that runs Windows Server 2008:
+The following example prepares a domain for a domain controller that runs Windows Server:

     adprep /domainprep